-Bangkok is a spirited city that unites traditional Thai culture with a contemporary zest for living life to the full.
-While I wholeheartedly recommend spending at least 4 days in Bangkok, even if you only have 24 hours in Bangkok you can see enough of the city to leave a lasting impression.
+Bangkok is a spirited city that unites traditional Thai culture with a contemporary zest for living life to the fullest.
+While I would absolutely recommend spending at least 4 days in Bangkok, even if you only have 24 hours in Bangkok you can see enough of the city to leave a lasting impression.

 Disclosure: *This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*